 1. Medela 3 Piece Wide Base Slow Flow Nipples

 Whether you are transitioning your child from breast to bottle or are starting them off with bottle feeding from day one, the Medela 3 Piece Wide Base Slow Flow Nipples are perfect for you.
-Medela has been a leading brand when it comes to supporting breastfeeding mothers in their bottle feeding transition.
-These nipples were specially designed to give a more natural mouth feel for baby so that they can make this transition even smoother.
+Medela has been a leading brand when it comes to supporting breastfeeding mothers in their bottle-feeding transition.
+These nipples were specially designed to give a more natural mouthfeel for the baby so that they can make this transition even smoother.

-You can feed your child worry free knowing that the Medela Wide Base Slow Flow Nipples are made out of safe silicone and are never processed with any BPA of other toxins that may be harmful to your child.
+You can feed your child worry-free knowing that the Medela Wide Base Slow-Flow Nipples are made out of safe silicone and are never processed with any BPA or other toxins that may be harmful to your child.
 Clean up is simple with these nipples as well because they are completely dishwasher safe.
 Not only does this make cleanup a breeze but also helps you to properly sanitize the nipples after each and every use.
-These slow flow nipples are top rated and have been the number one choice by parents and medical professionals for years.
+These slow-flow nipples are top-rated and have been the number one choice by parents and medical professionals for years.

 Here are some of the pros and cons of the Medela Wide Base Slow Flow Nipples that other parents had:

 - Also works with other brands of bottles